Atrix256/SampleZoo/src/samples/_1d/uniform_random/samples.md

 This is in contrast to blue noise which only has high frequency content or red noise which only has low frequency content.

-Uniform random sampling doesn't have the aliasing problems that regular sampling does, but instead introduces noise.
+Uniform random sampling doesn't have the aliasing problems that regular sampling does, but instead introduces noise, which is an acceptable trade off.

 A problem with white noise is that the point locations are completely random without regard to any of the other point locations, which means that white noise samples can clump together and leave holes.